forestryio/forestry.io/hugo/content/docs/previews/instant-previews.md

 ### Start the preview

 When you click on the **Start Preview** button, your preview will spin up.
+Build time will mostly depend on your stack and your content.
+It can go from a few seconds on Hugo or Eleventy to several minutes on a large Jekyll or Gatsby site.

 ![Preview environment started](/uploads/2019/07/instant-preview-started.png)

 Once your preview environment is running fine, your editors will be able to click to preview icon button, that will open a preview of your website in a new browser tab.

+Preview still not running?
+See our [troubleshooting section](/docs/previews/troubleshooting-preview-issues/) to do some checks.

 ### Live Reloading